Nudge Tool - Podium Extras

 In addition to applying consistent regular transformations, it also allows you to randomise them (adding subtle random rotation to furniture or plants, for example).

-Please note that the plugin will not work with individual lines, planes or any loose geometry.
+Please note that the Nudge feature will not work with individual lines, planes or any loose geometry.
 Create a group or component to use Nudge.

 How to get nudge: